arda-pecel/Autonomous-Driving-Project/README.md

 # Autonomous-Driving-Project
 Autonomous driving project is a control software started at September 2021 and developing with Python and can be used for autonomous vehicle's.<br>
 For object detection train Augelab Studio is used which is an open source image processing compiler.
 Dataset contains 16.185 images of 196 classes of cars.
-Raspberry pi 4 is used for communication with Augelab Studio.
+Raspberry pi 4 is used for communication with Augelab Studio and getting location informations.

 Date base provided by;<br>
  3D Object Representations for Fine-Grained Categorization